Here’s why you should be using an air purifier—stat

 What does an air purifier do?

 Stagnant household air can become polluted by countless sources: asbestos, carbon monoxide, formaldehyde, pesticides, and lead, just to name a few.
-Harmful pollutants such as these can lead to both short- and long-term health effects, ranging from mild allergy-like symptoms to respiratory diseases and cancer, when the space in which they roam doesn’t offer adequate ventilation.
+These harmful pollutants can lead to both short- and long-term health effects, ranging from mild allergy-like symptoms to respiratory diseases and cancer, when the space in which they roam doesn’t offer adequate ventilation.

 Air purifiers can help to remove or reduce pollutants by using a combination of physical filters, devices, chemicals, and techniques.
 By doing so, air purifiers can improve the indoor air quality of your home, help soothe allergy and asthma symptoms, and get rid of toxins in the air.